 In summary, for the patient with apparently localised disease on CT, PET may detect additional sites of disease with beneficial implications for therapeutic decision making.
-In contrast, for patients with asymptomatic advanced-stage (AS) disease identified on CT who do not meet criteria for commencing therapy, a PET scan can be deferred until treatment is required.
+In contrast, for patients with asymptomatic AS disease identified on CT who do not meet criteria for commencing therapy, a PET scan can be deferred until treatment is required.

-An important, but conceptually distinct, use of PET staging in newly diagnosed patients is to provide a map of disease distribution to facilitate end-of-induction (EOI) response evaluation.5,6
+An important, but conceptually distinct, use of PET staging in treatment naive patients just prior to therapy is to provide a map of disease distribution to facilitate end-of-induction (EOI) response evaluation.5,6

 Role of bone marrow biopsy in the context of PET staging

 In diffuse large B-cell lymphoma (DLBCL), PET has effectively rendered the bone marrow biopsy (BMB) redundant owing to its greater sensitivity in detecting bone marrow involvement (BMI).18-20 PET is less sensitive at detecting BMI in FL which is usually more subtle with widespread but low-level paratrabecular involvement.2 That said, focal lesions are more likely to be detected by PET, therefore PET and BMB provide complementary information.
-Although both are required for accurate staging, the presence of bone marrow involvement demonstrated by BMB in 613/1190 (51.5%) of patients had no impact on PFS.in the GALLIUM trial 21 In a recent retrospective study from MSKCC performed in 261 patients with newly diagnosed FL,22 BMI was found in 46 by both modalities, 35 by BMB only and 32 by PET only.
+Although both are required for accurate staging, the presence of bone marrow involvement in the GALLIUM trial, which was demonstrated by BMB in 613/1190 (51.5%) of patients, had no impact on PFS.21 In a recent retrospective study from MSKCC performed in 261 patients with newly diagnosed FL,22 BMI was found in 46 patients by both modalities, 35 by BMB only and 32 by PET only.
 The BMB was positive in 4/74, 2/26, 26/73 and 49/88 patients with PET stage I, II, III and IV disease, respectively.
 Conversely, PET upstaged 24 patients to stage IV, including 10 from stages I/II.
 BMI by PET but not BMB was an independent predictor of PFS and OS.
 Consequently, it may be reasonable to defer BMB in FL in patients who do not require immediate treatment or omit the pre-treatment BMB altogether where the results will not impact on the therapeutic approach.

 Quantitative baseline PET measurements in FL